Who are we?

 Planning for the Future

-On December 3, the Consortium will join forces with the Provincial Employment Roundtable, the Regional Development Network, and le Secrétariat pour les relations avec les Québécois d’expression anglaise.
+On December 3, the Consortium was honoured to join forces with the Provincial Employment Roundtable, the Regional Development Network, and le Secrétariat pour les relations avec les Québécois d’expression anglaise for the event “Planning for the Future: Building Networks for Labour Market Resilience”.

 Steering Committee Co-Chair